pengx17/facedetect/README.md

 A static library wrapper for OpenCV.
 Detect faces in YUV images and output a bitmap for the found area.
 Run the `detect` project as a demo.

-Only a new cascade classifier (trained traincascade application) is supported.

 ####Features:

-1.  preloaded cascade file
+1.  preloaded both old/new cascade file
-2.  utility for YUV420/422 image input.
+2.  utility for YUV420/422 image/video input.

 Other platform than Windows is not tested.